classicfoo/notething/README.md

 M Asdfasf
 	M Testing
-	M This is a nested bullet
+	M This is a nested bullet 06 May 2025.
-	M This is a nested bullet
+	M This is a nested bullet 08 Jun 2025.

 M This is a bullet
 	X This is a nested bullet